padeir0/millipascal/spec.md

   call P;
 ```

-All arguments are passed according to the ABI of `P`, and registers
+All arguments are passed according to the calling convention of `P`, and registers
 must be saved accordingly.
 If `P` is also an asm procedure with
 clobber set, then the specified clobbered registers may need
 to be saved.
 If the procedure is not an asm procedure, then you must